Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server and running into an [Android Virtual Device](http://developer.android.com/tools/devices/emulator.html), follow these steps:

-* Note that, as prerequisite, the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java)
-has to be deployed on your local Lightstreamer Server instance.
+* Note that, as prerequisite, the [Lightstreamer - MPN Stock-List Demo Metadata - Java Adapter](https://github.com/Weswit/Lightstreamer-example-MPNStockListMetadata-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.